enricopiseddu/lendingPool/README.md

 <hr />

 #### 5.2.4 Health factor tests
-**_Initialization_**   The owner deploys two contracts representing ERC20 tokens: "T1" and "T2" with an initial balance of 10.000 each one.
-Next, the owner adds T1 and T2 in the LP, he distributes 10.000 T1 to Alice and 10.000 T2 to Bob.
+**_Initialization_**   The owner deploys the LP and two contracts representing ERC20 tokens: "T1" and "T2" with an initial balance of 10.000 each one.
+Next, the owner adds T1 and T2 to the LP, he distributes 10.000 T1 to Alice and 10.000 T2 to Bob.
 Finally, Bob deposits all his T2 tokens to the Lending Pool not as collateral, while Alice deposits all her T1 tokens as collateral

 **_Proposed tests_**
 Tests are: